BioniCosmos/ikumo/README.md

 # ikumo

-Build and deploy the site to your server via SSH.
+Build and deploy sites to your servers via SSH.

 ```console
 $ ikumo -h